The 2014 Application Deadline has passed.

 Summer Orientation Sessions:

-CalSO Leaders have the option to staff the Smooth Transition Tent in late August and work the "Getting Your Bearings" orientation, Move-in Weekend, and Convocation.
+CalSO Leaders staff the Smooth Transition Tent in late August and work the "Getting Your Bearings" orientation and Welcome Week events including New Student Convocation.

 Spring Admit Orientation Sessions: